Skip to product information

 Susan Midalia's Review

-Structured in three parts, and moving in time and space – from the 1950s to the present day and located in several continents – Little World is also a tribute to the power of nature.
-It asks us to consider whether meaning is to be found in the physical environment instead of by worshipping God.
-The structure also introduces three solitary figures.
-Orrin Bird, a retired researcher living in the Kimberly, is sent the body of the unnamed child by a colleague living in Nauru.
+The structure centres on three solitary figures.
+Orrin Bird, a retired researcher living in the Kimberley, is sent the body of the unnamed child by a colleague living in Nauru.
 That man is Kaspar Isaksen, a pitiful alcoholic tormented by the fate of the lepers for whom he was meant to care.
-The third character, the last in what we might regard as a secular version of the holy trinity, is Mathilde Eberhart, an Australian daughter of German migrants, who has been forced into a home for unmarried mothers.
-What connects the three characters is the unnamed child’s concern for their ordinary humanity: their recognisable needs and fears; their small acts of kindness in a brutal world.
+The third character—the last in what we might regard as a secular version of the Holy Trinity—is Mathilde Eberhart, an Australian daughter of German migrants who has been forced into a home for unmarried mothers.
+What connects the three characters is the unnamed child’s concern for their ordinary humanity: their recognisable needs and fears, and their small acts of kindness in a brutal world.

-While Josephine Rowe, now based in coastal Victoria, has won multiple awards for her previous five works of fiction, I suspect she remains relatively unknown in Western Australia.
-In my view she is one of our most intelligent and interesting writers, as well as an exquisite stylist.
-I have admired, indeed loved, her three short story collections and her two novels, especially her novel A Loving, Faithful Animal, which focuses on a veteran of the Vietnam War.
-I hope that Little World will garner her many more readers.
-You can read it in one sitting to experience its intricate shape and emotional intensity, or you can take your time to reflect on its bracing ethical power.
+Josephine Rowe, now based in coastal Victoria, has won multiple awards for her previous fiction, but I suspect she remains relatively unknown in Western Australia.
+In my view, she is one of our most intelligent and interesting writers, as well as a brilliant stylist.
+I’m a huge fan of her three short story collections, and her A Loving, Faithful Animal, focused on a veteran of the Vietnam War, is one of my favourite Australian novels.
+Little World—enigmatic, unresolved, unapologetically demanding—won’t be to everyone’s taste, but I think it thoroughly deserves its recent shortlisting for the prestigious Miles Franklin Literary Award.